 THE MATHER HOMESTEAD

-Joseph Wakeman Mather inherited the homestead from his father, Joseph Mather, Jr..
+Deacon Joseph passed the house to his wife, Sarah, in 1840.
+She died three years later and passed the house to Rana and Phoebe, their two daughters who never married.
+At Rana's death the house was passed to Ann Elizabeth Lockwood who sold it one year later to her first cousin, Joseph Wakeman Mather for $1,000.
 He built a barn on the property but lived most of the time in Brooklyn before moving to San Francisco to develop his business and raise his family.
-His only son, Stephen Tyng Mather, inherited the house including 22 acres which stretched over the Norwalk town line in 1907.
+His son, Stephen Tyng Mather, inherited the house including 22 acres which stretched over the Norwalk town line in 1907.
 Stephen Mather used the home during vacations while he spent time out West, making his mark on our country by founding and as first Director of the National Park Service.

 The house again passed to Stephen Mather's only daughter, Bertha Floy Mather McPherson, who inherited the house in 1930 when he died.
 She was one of the first female architects in Connecticut and a charter member of the Darien Historical Society.
 She designed the house across the street (Brookside Road) for a relative.
 McPherson raised her three children, Stephen, Jane and Anne, in the home.
 They continue to reside close to Darien.